octo-technology/VIO/README.md

 #### OS specific setup

 - **Linux**: You can run the stack directly with docker-compose
-- **MacOS**: You can run the stack with docker-compose but you need to run : `export BUILDOS=mac` before running the commands.
+- **MacOS**: You can run the stack with docker compose but you need to run : `export BUILDOS=mac` before running the commands.

 #### Start vio